MHCPPrograms/worlds-documentation/docs/monetization/daily-reward.md

 hz.Component.register(StartDailyRewardView);
 ```

-Once done, you just have to add a trigger Gizmos in your world and attach it to ScriptName:StartDailyRewardView and set the id of your Daily Reward.
+Once done, you just have to add a trigger Gizmos in your world and attach it to ScriptName:StartDailyRewardView and set the ID of your Daily Reward.

-## Have multiple Daily Rewards
+## Multiple Daily Rewards

 Currently, the [Daily Rewards Asset Template](https://developers.meta.com/horizon-worlds/learn/documentation/code-blocks-and-gizmos/daily-rewards-asset-template) could only have a 7-day window, but for some usage, it is not enough.
 Also, it may be needed to have more than one daily reward schedule with specific rewards each week (in a rotation of some weeks) or multiple rewards for different bonuses.
-This section discusses how to have multiple daily rewards and how to handle it properly.
+This section discusses how to have multiple daily rewards and how to handle them properly.

 ## Go beyond with TypeScript